-Whether you’re just starting out on your manifestation journey or you’ve been working at it for a while and are frustrated by a lack of results, it makes sense to identify the things that are holding you back.
+Whether you’re just starting out on your manifestation journey or you’ve been working at it for a while and are frustrated by a lack of results, it makes sense to identify the things that are limiting us.
+So, what IS holding you back?

 We all have fears, and if we don’t bring them to the level of our conscious awareness then they lower our vibrations and have all kinds of insidious, negative influences on our lives.